 AWA found the majority of offices (58%) have introduced some form of hybrid policy.

 We work with senior leadership teams to create tangible processes and guidelines which then get converted into a Working Together Agreement (WTA).
 We then train leaders so they know more about the subject and how to facilitate discussions with team members.
-The output is a series of agreements, guidelines agreed at organizational level and team level with complete buy in.
+The output is a series of agreements, guidelines agreed at organisational level and team level with complete buy in.

 The AWA Hybrid Working Index notes 26% of offices with a hybrid policy, vary it at a team level, while 26% of offices are mandating their people to come into the office 2 or 3 days a week